 The Good Old Newsletters

 Sending newsletters is another great way to maintain regular communication with existing customers and keep yourself at the top of their mind.
-Newsletters are another opportunity to educate your customers and keep them interested in your products and services.
+Email newsletters are another opportunity to educate your customers and keep them interested in your products and services.

 5. Content Management and Production Strategy

 Content marketing has been one of the top marketing strategies for generating leads and acquiring new customers.
-However, it can and should be integrated into the retention marketing strategy.
+However, it can and most definitely should be integrated into a company’s customer retention marketing strategy as well.
 Especially in the tech and software market, where the competition is immense, losing existing customers shouldn’t be an option.

-The buyer journey doesn’t end with closing the deal.
-Spend time to develop content for each stage of the client journey.
+The customer journey doesn’t end with closing the deal.
+Therefore it’s essential to spend time developing content for each stage.
 For example, it is quite important that software companies have clear and well-structured content on how to set up and use the software to its fullest.
 A research conducted by Preact shows that customers will leave a SaaS company because of a poor onboarding process (23%).

 The type of content every customer requires depends on the product or service they have purchased from you.
 The most important thing is to keep it relevant and extremely specific to the reader’s business nature and challenges.